 Consistency Singles

-Four bowls per player.
-Maximum of 3 rounds per day.
+4 bowls per player, no time limit, maximum of 3 rounds per day.

 The player with the higher handicap gets a start of 3 times the handicap difference between the players.
-This difference will normally be written on the card by the Match Committee.
+This difference will be written on the card and the score board.

-The winner of each game is the player who on the completion of and end has the most points of 101 or more.
-In scoring – the closest shot one each end is awarded 4 points, the second 3 points, the third 2 points, the fourth 1 point.
+The winner of each game is the player who scores 101 or more.
+If both players reach 101 or more on the same end, the winner is the player with the highest total score.
+In the event of a draw (tie) an extraend will be played.
+The closest shot is awarded 4 points, the second 3 points, the third 2 points, the fourth 1 point.
 Therefore 10 points are scored on every end.
-If a players kills the end they immediately lose 10 points.
+If a players kills the end they lose 10 points and the next end commences.

 In this event there are no markers.
 At the completion of each end and before changing ends the players agree who the think holds shot and that player places the jack for the next end.